 Liquid net worth = liquid assets - liabilities

 That looks fairly similar to calculating your overall net worth, but the key difference here is determining which of your assets are liquid.

 The basics of calculating your total liquid net worth depend on being able to determine which of your assets are classified as liquid assets.

 Liquid assets are cash and assets that could be turned into cash very quickly.
+This is also referred to as cash equivalents.
 Major liquid assets are:

 Basically, anything that you can turn into cash within a few days while keeping its full value (minus taxes of course) can be classified as a liquid asset.

 Let’s dive deeper into three examples of liquid assets:

 You can have cash in many different places.
 The easiest to think of is cold hard cash in your purse, wallet, pocket, or safe.
 You can even include the coins in your couch if you can find them!